asiapacificforum/nhrihub/README.md

 For convenience, the [letsencrypt_plugin](https://github.com/lgromanowski/letsencrypt-plugin) is bundled with the application, facilitating a command-line certificate request to the [Let's Encrypt](https://letsencrypt.org/) certification authority API.
 However there is no requirement to use Let's Encrypt certificates.

+In some scenarios it is desirable to temporarily, or even permanently, disable the two-factor authentication feature.
+This is achieved by configuration of an environment variable from the config/env.yml file.
+This file is symlinked to the file of the same name in the shared/config directory in the capistrano file structure.
+If the file does not exist, two-factor authentication defaults to "enabled".

 ## Configuration
 email
 app-specific constants (orgname etc)